Dakor the Magician

 Image Projection (p): with concentration, Dakor can produce an exact visual duplicate of himself with which to fool others.
 This decoy is excellent for sussing out traps and ambushes, and is of Remarkable (30) complexity.
 For every round Dakor can pass a FEAT with this spell, the projection may continue to perform as desired, fooling others to its true nature.

 Linguistics (p): traveling in various lands on the job, Dakor can't be bothered to actually learn the languages of the people he's about to trounce with his mighty mystic mannerisms.
-As such, he has learned the use of this spell in order to do the translation for him.
+As such, he has learned the use of this spell to do the translation for him.
 Functioning at Good (10) rank, it allows him to converse with the locals wherever he travels.

 Nature Control / Air (s): Dakor has some limited control over the nature of elemental air.
 He can exercise his manipulation of air at Good (10) rank.
 He can use this spell to fire air-based force blasts or otherwise manipulate the atmosphere around him.
 Though somewhat limited in scope, this spell has opened up Dakor's ability to learn other air manipulation spells.